 Summary: The Votes and Proceedings (the Votes) are the official minutes of the Legislative Assembly.
 The clerks prepare the Votes, which are a legal document and may be used as evidence in court.
 Members’ speeches are not included in the Votes, but can be found in Hansard.
 We put the Votes on our website at the end of a sitting day.
-Use Assembly Abridged for an alternative, easy-to-read summary of the minutes.
+During the sitting day, we publish informal minutes on the Assembly live webpage.
+We also publish Assembly Abridged online for an alternative, easy-to-read summary of the minutes.

 The Votes and Proceedings record the Legislative Assembly’s decisions and actions.
 They show which debates started, what decisions were made and whether the Assembly adjourned debate to another day.

 If you want to read what members actually said in debates, you need to look at Hansard.
 The Votes do not include speeches or any details of arguments for and against a bill.